 The area is a popular place to enjoy cherry blossom viewing.
 The scenery of the castle together with cherry blossoms is really photogenic.

 Not far from the park, you can find the Suizenji Jojuen Park which is one of the most stunning Japanese landscape gardens in the prefecture.
 Like in many typical Japanese gardens, the garden itself is a miniature version of a landscape of somewhere else.

 This garden is depicting the Tokaido road that leads from Edo (now Tokyo) to Kyoto and used to be the most important trade route of the Edo period.
-With a bit of imagination, you can see the 53 post towns in the elements of the garden when you walk around the pond.
+With a bit of imagination, you can see the 53 in the elements of the garden when you walk around the pond.
 The garden was built in the 17th century by the Hosokawa daimyo family.

 Your Japan Tour

 As seasoned Japan experts, we create perfect Japan package tours including destinations like Kyushu.
 Check out our group tours and private tours, or contact us to start planning your unforgettable holiday to this fascinating country full of once-in-a-lifetime experiences, culture, history, nature, and delicious food!